 - Intended for newer or intermediate golfers so results will vary for top-tier players

-In recent years, Callaway has seemed to be having a lot of fun – and success – by experimenting with some cutting-edge technologies for their drivers and woods.
-For their 2020 range of Mavrik fairway woods, they have taken their ‘Flash Face’ technology and run with it, resulting in a 21 degree 7-wood that has exceptional ball speeds and forgiveness.
+In recent years, Callaway has seemed to be having a lot of fun – and success – by experimenting with cutting-edge technologies for their drivers and woods.
+For their 2020 range of Mavrik fairway woods, they have taken their ‘Flash Face’ technology and run with it, resulting in a 21-degree 7-wood with exceptional ball speeds and forgiveness.

-Callaway has also been dabbling in what they have referred to as ‘progressive leading-edge technology.’
-In Layman’s terms, this basically means that the bottom of the club is angled in such a way as to provide the best possible turf interaction.
-Coupled with the size and power of the clubhead, this design is a part of a club that could easily help to launch your game to new heights.
+Callaway has also been dabbling in what they call ‘progressive leading-edge technology.’
+In layman’s terms, this basically means that the bottom of the club is angled in such a way as to provide the best possible turf interaction.
+Coupled with the size and power of the clubhead, this design is a part of a club that could easily help launch your game to new heights.

 - Fantastic ball speed